bhavikajain0001/skills-ontology-translator/README.md

 #### 2. Extract skills

-You can simply extract skills from a job advert or list of job adverts:
+You can simply extract skills from a job advert or list of job adverts or course descriptions:

 ```
 from ojd_daps_skills.pipeline.extract_skills.extract_skills import ExtractSkills #import the module